Skip to content

 linux-arm64 Linux aarch64 (none)

-mac-x64 macOS Intel (none) or .app
+mac-x64 macOS Intel .app

-mac-arm64 macOS Apple Silicon (none) or .app
+mac-arm64 macOS Apple Silicon .app

 Strategy